simple-crypto/SMAesH-challenge/website/src/submission.md

 structure of the latter is left to the choice of the applicants, but must satisfy the following requirements

-1. it **must** contain the file`submission.json` at the root (see [demo_submission/submission.json](https://github.com/simple-crypto/SMAesH-challenge/blob/main/demo_submission/submission.json) for an example).
-The latter is a JSON file configuring the submission.
+1. it **must** contain the file`submission.json` at the root (see [demo_submission/submission.toml](https://github.com/simple-crypto/SMAesH-challenge/blob/main/demo_submission/submission.toml) for an example).
+The latter is a [TOML](https://toml.io/en/) file configuring the submission.
 It must contain the following attributes
     1. `authors`: the list of authors.
-Organised as a list of entries, where each entry specifies an author.
-In particular, each entry **must** contain the name of the author (under the `name` attribute) and a valid email address (under the `email` attribute).
+Organised as a list of entries, where each entry is a dictionary specifying an author.
+In particular, each dictionary **must** contain the name of the author (under the `key` field) and a valid email address (under the `email` field).
     1. `name`: the name of the submission package.
     1. `license`: the license applying to the submission.
 Note that only open-source license (permissive or not) will be accepted.
     1. `attacks`: the attack configuration claimed to be successful.
-Multiple targets can be configured (by putting multiple targets attributes) and each target **must** specifies a claimed amount of attack traces for which the submitted attack is supposed to work.
+Multiple targets can be configured and each target **must** specify a claimed amount of traces for which the submitted attack is supposed to work.
 1. it **must** contain the file `setup/requirements.txt`.
 The latter **must** list all the python packages required (following the [pip file format](https://pip.pypa.io/en/stable/reference/requirements-file-format/))